dgbragas/boilerplate__reactjs/README.md

 *Note: to realize a commit using this boilerplate you can just type "git commit" in terminal (after stage your changes) and follow the sentenced steps displayed*

+### Using this boilerplate as a project template

+- **1st step:** On this project page click in "Use this template"
+- **2nd step:** After click you will be redirect to a new page where you will choose a repository name that you will create from this repo.
+- **3th step:** You will be redirect to your new created repository from template.

 ---

 Developed by @dgbragas